picotech/picosdk-ps5000-matlab-examples/README.md

 * MATLAB 2015b is recommended for 32-bit versions of MATLAB on Microsoft Windows operating systems.

+### Installing the examples

+We recommend using the [Add-Ons Explorer](https://uk.mathworks.com/help/matlab/matlab_env/get-add-ons.html) in MATLAB in order to install these files and obtain updates.

+If your version of MATLAB does not have the Add-Ons Explorer, download the zip file from the [MATLAB Central File Exchange page](https://uk.mathworks.com/matlabcentral/fileexchange/59657-picoscope-5203-and-5204-examples) and add the root and sub-folders to the MATLAB path.

 ### Installing drivers

 Drivers are available for the following platforms.
 Refer to the subsections below for further information.